 Have you been thinking about a website for your business?
 Or maybe you have looked at your current website and thought may be time for an update.
 When designing and developing websites for small businesses, we generally advise business owners have at minimum these five essentials.
 These elements convey the most important information about you and your business and are the five elements every small business website needs.

 Note that this is geared toward service businesses, but any business can follow this general guide.
-Of course, there are additional elements that many businesses will need – and those will depend on each individual business and owner.
+Of course, there are additional elements that many businesses will need – and those will depend on the complexity of each business and the objectives the owner is trying to achieve.

 1. Home Page